On CNF Conversion for SAT and SMT Enumeration: Related work

-\paragraph{Enumeration in related areas.} In Answer Set Programming (ASP), answer sets can be seen as truth assignments satisfying a logic program.
+\paragraph{Enumeration in related areas} In Answer Set Programming (ASP), answer sets can be seen as truth assignments satisfying a logic program.
 ASP programs can be translated into CNF formulas and vice versa, so as to have a one-to-one correspondence between satisfying assignments and answer sets~\cite{clarkNegationFailure1978,linASSATComputingAnswer2004}.
 Answer sets, however, correspond to \emph{total} truth assignments.
 Thus, our work is not directly applicable to ASP.

 Propositional Model Counting (\#SAT) is the task of \emph{counting} the number of satisfying assignments of a propositional formula.
 Counting is simpler than enumeration, since only the number of truth assignments is relevant, but a complete exploration of the space of solutions is still needed.
 (This is different from \#SMT, where each truth assignment is ``consumed'' to compute a volume.)
-Efficient algorithms have been developed for \#SAT on CNF formulas, mostly based either on DPLL-like exhaustive search, or on Knowledge Compilation (see~\citeR{gomesModelCounting2021}).
-Notably,~\citeA{azizExistsSATProjected2015} proposed the model counter \textsc{\#clasp} based on enumeration of minimal partial assignment, which would likely benefit from our encoding.
+Efficient algorithms have been developed for \#SAT on CNF formulas, mostly based either on DPLL-like exhaustive search, or on Knowledge Compilation (see~\cite{gomesModelCounting2021}). \ignore{ Typically, they do not rely their efficiency on the enumeration of \emph{short} partial assignments, but rather on decomposition and caching of subproblems, so that the usage of our encoding is not expected to bring any benefit, as confirmed by the experimental evaluation in~\sref{sec:experiments:others}.} Notably,~\cite{azizExistsSATProjected2015} proposed the model counter \textsc{\#clasp} based on enumeration of minimal partial assignment, which would likely benefit from our encoding.
 Unfortunately, we did not receive an answer from the authors about the availability of the tool.

-\paragraph{The role of CNF encodings.} Although most AllSAT solvers assume the formulas to be in CNF, little or no work has been done to investigate the impact of the different CNF encodings on their effectiveness and efficiency.
-The role of the CNF-ization has been widely studied for SAT solving (e.g.,~\citeR{boydelatourOptimalityResultClause1992,jacksonClauseFormConversions2005,bjorkSuccessfulSATEncoding2009,kuiterTseitinNotTseitin2022}) and in a recent work also for propositional model counting in the context of feature model analysis~\cite{kuiterTseitinNotTseitin2022}.
+\paragraph{The role of CNF encodings} Although most AllSAT solvers assume the formulas to be in CNF, little or no work has been done to investigate the impact of the different CNF encodings on their effectiveness and efficiency.
+The role of the CNF-ization has been widely studied for SAT solving (e.g.,~\cite{boydelatourOptimalityResultClause1992,jacksonClauseFormConversions2005,bjorkSuccessfulSATEncoding2009,kuiterTseitinNotTseitin2022}) and in a recent work also for propositional model counting in the context of feature model analysis~\cite{kuiterTseitinNotTseitin2022}.